-did not differ significantly across patient groups, as the interaction tests for subgroup differences were non-significant.
-Patients with a CL between 10 and 20 mm or those who received vaginal progesterone 400 mg/day seemed to have a greater-than-average reduction in the risk of preterm birth < 33 weeks' gestation and neonatal death.
-However, analyses of categories such as CL < 10 mm, daily dose of vaginal progesterone of 100 or 200 mg and history of spontaneous preterm birth were based on small numbers of women, reflecting the pattern of recruitment to the original trials, in which most women had a CL between 10 and 25 mm, used vaginal progesterone 400 mg/day and did not have a history of spontaneous preterm birth.
+We evaluated several clinically important subgroups based on CL, daily dose of vaginal progesterone, and history of spontaneous preterm birth.
+Overall, subgroup analyses indicated that the beneficial effects of vaginal progesterone did not differ significantly across patient groups, as the interaction tests for subgroup differences were non-significant.
+Patients with a CL between 10-20 mm or those who received vaginal progesterone 400 mg/day seemed to have a larger-than-average reduction in the risk of preterm birth <33 weeks and neonatal death.
+However, analyses of categories such as CL <10 mm, dose of 100 or 200 mg of daily vaginal progesterone, and history of spontaneous preterm birth were based on small numbers of women, reflecting the pattern of recruitment to the original trials, in which most women had a CL between 10-25 mm, used vaginal progesterone 400 mg/day, and did not have a history of spontaneous preterm birth.
 As a result, our analysis was limited in its power to estimate effects within those groups of patients.
 Thus, although prespecified and clinically interesting, these subgroup analyses should be interpreted with caution.